 Volunteers serve as members of a delivery team.
 Volunteers deliver in teams of two.
 One person drives and the other navigates, greets participants and delivers the meal.
 You can deliver once a week, twice a month or once a month!
 We can work with your schedule!
 You can select the area of the county where you would like to deliver meals or volunteer to help in the area where volunteers are currently needed.
-Volunteers are asked to complete a volunteer packet that includes contact information, liability waiver, confidentiality and conflict of interest statement, photo release form, and background screening.
+Volunteers are asked to complete a volunteer packet that includes contact information, liability waiver, confidentiality and conflict of interest statement, and photo release form.

 Volunteer Pick-Up Sites

 Meals on Wheels Rowan Office - 1307 S. Salisbury Avenue, Spencer - For deliveries in and around Salisbury and Spencer.

 Mt.
 Zion United Church of Christ - 1415 S. Main Street, China Grove - For deliveries in and around Kannapolis, Enochville, Landis, China Grove and South Rowan.

 Shiloh United Methodist Church - 234 S. Main Street, Granite Quarry - For deliveries in and around Rockwell, Granite Quarry, Bostian Heights and Faith.